tlwilliams895/gis-devops/src/week05/spring-application/index.rst

 We are going to need a PostGIS database.
 You are more than welcome to use a PostGIS database we used for previous projects.
 You will need to ensure the PostGIS container is running, and listening to requests on port 5432.

-If you need a refresher on creating PostGIS containers checkout out the `Docker PostGIS installation <../../installations/docker-postgis/>`_ article.
+If you need a refresher on creating PostGIS containers checkout out the :ref:`Docker PostGIS installation <docker-postgis>` article.

 Create Databases & Users
 ------------------------